Overview of Boot Options in Windows Vista and Later

 This new data format for BCD uses a new set of boot options.
 Most of the Windows boot options that were used in pre-Vista versions of Windows, such as /debug, /maxmem, and /pae, have been preserved; however, in some cases, the names of the options might have changed to better suite their function.
 For more information about these boot options, see BCD Boot Options Reference.

-If multiple Windows operating systems are installed on the computer, and one of the them is Windows Vista, or a later version of Windows, the Windows Boot Manager works with the booting components for older ("legacy") versions of Windows to interact with the user and start the selected operating system.
+If multiple Windows operating systems are installed on the computer, the Windows Boot Manager works with the booting components for older ("legacy") versions of Windows to interact with the user and start the selected operating system.

 When a multiboot computer is started, the following scenario occurs:

-The Windows Boot Manager displays a menu with the boot entries for Windows Vista and later versions of Windows, and a Legacy option.
+The Windows Boot Manager displays a menu with the boot entries for Windows and a Legacy option.

 If you select a boot entry for Windows Vista or a later version of Windows, the Windows Boot Manager loads the system-specific boot loader for that operating system and passes the parameters for that boot entry to the system-specific boot loader.
 The system-specific boot loader loads the operating system in accordance with the boot parameters.